-13. Retirement Plan
+14. Retirement Plan

 The Company has a 401(k) defined contribution plan for the benefit for all US employees and permits voluntary contributions by employees subject to IRS-imposed limitations.
 Beginning in 2021, the Company matched 100% of eligible employee contributions on the first 4% of employee salary (up to the IRS maximum).
-Contributions for the years ended December 31, 2021, 2020 and 2019 were \$886, \$321 and \$0, respectively.
+Contributions for the years ended December 31, 2022, 2021 and 2020 were \$1,195, \$886 and \$321, respectively.

-14. Subsequent Events
+15. Subsequent Events

 The Company considers events or transactions that occur after the balance sheet date but prior to the issuance of the financial statements to provide additional evidence for certain estimates or to identify matters that require additional disclosure.
 Subsequent events have been evaluated as required.
-The Company has evaluated all subsequent events and determined that there are no material recognized or unrecognized subsequent events requiring disclosure, other than as disclosed with the above notes to these consolidated financial statements.
+The Company has evaluated all subsequent events and determined that there are no material recognized or unrecognized subsequent events requiring disclosure, other than as disclosed within the above notes to these consolidated financial statements, and except as described below.